manaskamal/aurora-xeneva/readme.md

 in the kernel space.
 In 2021 the the entire system was re-written from scratch with focus on x64 architecture and uefi environment.

 Currently the kernel design as hybrid kernel and uses drivers like ps2 mouse, keyboard, acpi, hd-audio, vmware-svga & e1000 network driver.
-Currently, the ACPI subsystem for kernel is in basic level which can shutdown the system and parse the acpi tables.
+Currently, the ACPI subsystem for kernel is in basic level which can shutdown the system and parse the acpi tables.The system uses Compositing Window
-With vmware-svga the graphics capabilities of the system is smoother than the previous kernel.
-The system uses Compositing Window
-Manager for graphical display management which is known as 'Quince'{_named after fruit called 'Quince'_}.
+Manager for graphical display management which is known as 'PRIWM'{_named after my dearest one_}.
 The Compositing Window Manager runs on user-space, which provides off-screen buffers to graphical application that request it.
 The application and Compositing Window Manager communicate using IPC-Message based channel called Quince Channel.
 The system also provide a very basic Widget Library with {_Button, Menus, Window, EditBox, TextBox, Scrollbars_}.